ExaWorks/job-api-spec/specification.md

-This exception is thrown when the [`JobExecutor.submit()`](#jobexecutor-submit) call fails for a reason that is independent of the job being submitted.
+This exception is thrown when the [`JobExecutor.submit()`](#jobexecutor-submit) call fails for a reason that is independent of the job that is being submitted.

 #### Methods